robbinjohansson/haywire-grav/README.md

 ### Laravel Mix

+Laravel Mix is preconfigured when installing a fresh instance of this theme.
+However it might be a good idea to review the full documentation [on GitHub.](https://github.com/JeffreyWay/laravel-mix/tree/master/docs#readme)

 ```shell
 # Compile assets without minification
 $ yarn run dev

 # Watch working assets
 $ yarn run watch

 # Minify and compile assets for production
 $ yarn run production
 ```

 > Compiled assets goes into the `dist/` directory, these files are generated for you through Laravel Mix, you should **not** edit these files manually!
-Your working directory is `resources/` which will be picked up by Laravel Mix automatically.
+Your working directory is `resources/`.

 ## Updating